mkarneim/pojobuilder/README.md

 Please note that *the order of these multiple annotations is relevant*, since the element values are applied in top-down order.

-In this example this means, that the values specified in @MyFirstDefaults are read first, then overridden by values specified in @MySecondDefaults, and last overridden by values specified in @GeneratePojoBuilder.
+Here this means, that the values specified in @MyFirstDefaults are read first, then overridden by values specified in @MySecondDefaults, and last overridden by values specified in @GeneratePojoBuilder.